Machine Unlearning under Overparameterization: Experiments

 \subsection{Asset Information}

-We use the MNIST \citep{lecun:2010:mnist} and CIFAR-10 \citep{krizhevsky:2009:cifar} datasets in our experiments.
-CIFAR-10 is publicly available but does not specify an explicit license.
-MNIST is also publicly available and is typically distributed under the Creative Commons Attribution-ShareAlike 3.0 License.
-Additionally, we use the ResNet-18 \citep{he:2016:resnet} architecture and pretrained weights from PyTorch's \texttt{torchvision} library, which are licensed under the BSD 3-Clause License.
+We use the CIFAR-10 \citep{krizhevsky:2009:cifar} and Tiny ImageNet \citep{tinyimagenet} datasets which are publicly available but do not specify an explicit license.
+Additionally, we use the ResNet-18 and ResNet-50 \citep{he:2016:resnet} architectures and pretrained weights from PyTorch's \texttt{torchvision} library, which are licensed under the BSD 3-Clause License.